rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 	:::xml
 	<PreloadLegacyActiveX value="1"/>

-### Preloads \\ PreloadLegacyGeneric
+### PreloadLegacyGeneric
-Whether or not to preload the NPAPI plugin to mimic the Generic ActiveX object in WebKit.
+Determines whether to preload the NPAPI plugin to mimic the Generic ActiveX object in Webkit.
 On the Enterprise Tablet this plugin is automatically loaded when the JSObjects plugin is preloaded.

 **Possible Values**